 The “Global Dryland Assessment” is actually a broader project, which also includes counting dryland grasslands through an assessment that uses Collect Earth to analyze more than 200,000 plots worldwide.

-The objective of carrying out a global count of forest cover (including forests, trees, and grasslands) is achieved with a series of specific methodologies developed by FAO.
+The objective of carrying out a global count of how many trees are there in the world (including forests, trees, and grasslands) is achieved with a series of specific methodologies developed by FAO.
 As the study concludes, in 2015 there were 1,327 million hectares of arid climate biomes with a percentage of forest cover greater than 10 percent.

 This data is important because it is the threshold FAO uses to use the designation of forest in an area of 5,000 square meters.
 But the main finding is the redefinition of the forest map of the drylands.
 In the words of Elena María Abraham, co-author of the study: